Ada-Developers-Academy/cs-fun-interview-practice/02/implement-intersection.checkpoint.md

 ##### !question

 What is the space complexity of your solution?
-Remember to define your valuables.
+Please define and explain your variables.

 ##### !end-question